TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-Here is Shangzhe Li, an undergraduate student from South China University of Technology.
-I'm currently a research intern in University of California at San Diego.
-I'm fortunate to have the opportunity to work with [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/).
-Previously, I have also worked with [Prof. Marco Caccamo](https://rtsl.cps.mw.tum.de/personal_page/mcaccamo/) in Technical University of Munich and [Prof. Xinhua Zhang](https://www.cs.uic.edu/~zhangx/) in University of Illinois at Chicago.
-I'm an aviation enthusiast, a Physics & Mathematics lover and also a student majoring in Artificial Intelligence.
+I'm Shangzhe Li, an undergraduate student from South China University of Technology and an incoming Ph.D. student at UNC Chapel Hill, where I’m fortunate to be advised by [Prof. Weitong Zhang](https://zeroweight.github.io/).
+Previously, I have worked with [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/) at the University of California, San Diego, [Prof. Marco Caccamo](https://rtsl.cps.mw.tum.de/personal_page/mcaccamo/) at the Technical University of Munich, and [Prof. Xinhua Zhang](https://www.cs.uic.edu/~zhangx/) at the University of Illinois at Chicago.

+I'm passionate about aviation, Physics, and Mathematics, and I’m pursuing my studies in Artificial Intelligence.
 My hometown is Guangzhou.
-I usually live stream on Bilibili and post articles on Zhihu.
-And by the way, I'm an anime lover.
+In my free time, I enjoy live streaming on Bilibili, sharing insights on Zhihu, and indulging in my love for anime.

 My research interest includes reinforcement learning, robot learning and world models.